HenriquesLab/Code-of-Conduct/README.md

 - **Safety**: Lab members should adhere to safety protocols and guidelines to ensure a safe working environment for themselves and others.
 They should report any safety concerns or incidents to the lab director or appropriate personnel.
 - **Guidelines**: Lab members should ensure that they follow all safety guidelines and procedures.
 They should also ensure that they use the equipment safely and responsibly and that they maintain it in good condition.
 Lab members should not share their equipment with anyone without the lab director's prior consent.
-- **Training**: Lab members should complete all required safety training in line with the rules at IGC and ensure that they are familiar with the lab's safety guidelines and procedures.
+- **Training**: Lab members should complete all required safety training in line with the rules at ITQB/IGC and ensure that they are familiar with the lab's safety guidelines and procedures.

 ## Equipment